 Our Whistleblower Policy is global in its application and describes how the Whistleblower Channel operates and how stakeholders, including employees, can utilize it to raise a concern.
-The Whistleblower Policy, as part of the larger Raise a Concern framework, enables stakeholders to raise concerns through a confidential and anonymous channel and provides the framework for how the Whistleblower Program will receive, assess, investigate, and resolve concerns, particularly when those concerns constitute wrongdoing.
+The Whistleblower Policy, as part of the larger Raise a Concern framework, enables stakeholders to raise concerns through a confidential and anonymous channel (if a stakeholder elects not to self-identify), and provides the framework for how the Whistleblower Program will receive, assess, investigate, and resolve concerns, particularly when those concerns constitute wrongdoing.
 Stakeholders are encouraged to report issues, including human rights related concerns.
-Retaliation against any individual who raises a concern in good faith is not tolerated.
+Retaliation against any individual who raises a concern is not tolerated.